Corby Kummer, Contributing Editor at Boston Magazine

 The latest addition to Ana Sortun’s restaurant empire turns up the volume on her signature eastern Mediterranean approach.

 For his second restaurant, superchef Tony Maws dials back on the flourishes and works wonders with a grill.
-With a little more consistency, this Somerville newcomer might truly shine.

 A Charles Street stalwart gets a fresh makeover (and a stellar duck dish) from a talented young chef.
-If only his ensemble could get it together.

 When a haute-cuisine-trained, locavore-leaning chef tries his hand at Germanic biergarten fare, curious (and often delicious) things happen.